Frangipanus/my_git/README.md

 # my_git

-Ceci est mon projet git pour le cours de système d'exploitation, cours du second semestre de L3 de l'ENS Ulm.
+This is my Git project for the Operating Systems course, taught during the second semester of the third year of the Computer Science curriculum at ENS Ulm.

-## Commandes
+## Commands

-- init: permet d'initialiser le repo
+- `init`: initializes the repository
-- commit -m "message": commit avec message message.
+- `commit -m "message"`: creates a commit with the given message
-- checkout sha: charge le commit avec code sha
+- `checkout sha`: loads the commit identified by `sha`
-- branch_create name : créee une branche avec nom name
+- `branch_create name`: creates a branch named `name`
-- branch_list: liste les branches
+- `branch_list`: lists the branches
-- branch_checkout name: bascule sur la branche nommée name
+- `branch_checkout name`: switches to the branch named `name`
-- merge branch: merge le dernier commit de la branche acutelle avec le dernier commit de la branche branch.
-Attention, si il y a un conflit, on charge le dernier commit de la branche actuelle.
+- `merge branch`: merges the latest commit of the current branch with the latest commit of `branch`.
+In case of a conflict, the latest commit of the current branch is loaded.